ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Network
 -------

-:ref:`Network Maintained<network_supported>` modules are are maintained by the Ansible Network Team.
+:ref:`Network and Security Maintained<network_supported>` modules are are maintained by the Ansible Network and Security Teams.
 Please note there are additional networking modules that are categorized as Certified or Community not maintained by Ansible.

 Certified